mjmlio/mjml/packages/mjml-head-attributes/README.md

 ## mj-attributes

-This tag allows you to modify default attributes on a `mj-tag` and add `mj-class` to them.
+This tag allows you to modify default MJML attributes on a `mj-tag` or on all tag with `mj-all`.

+In addition of all available `mj-tag` you can also reuse a set of MJML attributes with `mj-class`

  ```xml
 <mjml>